cvicens/Redhatters-Project/README.md

 * **QuizAdminPage**; (only for administrators) contains buttons to start/stop the quiz and to jump to the next question, it's some kind of quiz remote controller

 #### Login page
 This page is at src/pages/login, it's worth noting that the login() method uses FHService to check credentials.
-See the next snippet:
+See the next snippet based on the [RHMAP Auth API](https://access.redhat.com/documentation/en-us/red_hat_mobile_application_platform_hosted/3/html/client_api/fh-auth):

 ```
 login () {
     this.submitAttempt = true;

     if(this.loginForm.valid){
-      console.log('Before calling hello endpoint with', this.loginForm.value);

-      this.message = 'Before calling...';

-      //this.fhService.login(this.loginForm.value.username, this.loginForm.value.password)
+		...
       this.fhService.auth(this.loginForm.value.username, this.loginForm.value.password)
       .then( (result) => {
         // Lets update the state of the app...
-        this.stateService.updateUsername(this.loginForm.value.username);
-        this.stateService.updateDepartment(this.loginForm.value.department);
-        this.stateService.updateUserRoles(result.roles);
-        //console.log('result', result);
-        this.message = 'Login OK';
+        ...
         this.navCtrl.setRoot(TabsPage);
       })
       .catch( (err) => {
-        console.log(err);
-        //this.message = JSON.stringify(err);
         this.presentToast('User/Password wrong or not found');
       });
     }
   }
 ```